-While the School’s annual operating expenses are primarily met through tuition and the Annual Giving Campaign, an endowment provides long-term financial security enabling mission-driven decisions to be made with visionary planning for academic excellence.
+While the School’s annual operating expenses are primarily met through tuition and the The Dunham Fund, an endowment provides long-term financial security, enabling mission-driven decisions to be made with visionary planning for academic excellence.
 Strong endowments enable schools to endure fluctuations in enrollment and market demand by diminishing dependence on tuition revenue.

-Named endowments can be established with a minimum threshold gift of $25,000 payable over five years while gifts of lesser amounts can be made to the school’s general endowment or an already established fund.
-For more information, please contact Director of Advancement Kinch Cato at 225-315-1788.
+Named endowments can be established with a minimum threshold gift of $100,000 payable over five years while gifts of lesser amounts can be made to the school’s general endowment or an already established fund.
+For more information, please contact Kelly DeRossette.

 The Liz Peters Master Teacher Endowment was established in 2008 to provide supplemental income for teachers who have demonstrated excellence in teaching and further the School's efforts to attract and retain outstanding teachers.
 The endowment is named for the late Liz Peters who was one the first teachers hired at The Dunham School and truly exemplified the qualities of a master teacher.

 Beth McInnis Alford

 The Al and Mary Gayden Jones Share Dunham Scholarship

 Established in 2008 by an anonymous donor, the Al and Mary Gayden Jones Share Dunham scholarship fund provides tuition assistance to deserving and academically capable students who could not otherwise afford a Dunham education, with preference given to children of single parents and widows in keeping with James 1:27.